You are your voice

 Next, I want to show you a voice exercise from my online courses.
 It will allow you to actively use your emotions as a source of energy for your voice, whether for speaking or singing.

-- Now focus on what you’re feeling in this moment.
+3. Now focus on what you’re feeling at this moment.
 Don’t try to influence it.
 Just be aware of it and let it exist within you.

 Love,